-The Early Warning System will be monitored by all administrators, guidance counselors, team leaders, and department chairs every 4 1⁄2 weeks and we will meet to discuss how we are going to support these student.
+The Early Warning System is monitored by all administrators, guidance counselors, team leaders, and department chairs every 4 1⁄2 weeks and we meet to discuss how we are going to support our students.

-3. This section captures a snapshot of the total number of students exhibiting a respective indicator or set of indicators during the 2016-17 school year.
-These data should be used as part of the needs assessment to identify potential problem areas and inform the school's planning and problem solving for 2017-18:
+3. This section captures a snapshot of the total number of students exhibiting a respective indicator or set of indicators during the 2017-18 school year.
+These data should be used as part of the needs assessment to identify potential problem areas and inform the school's planning and problem solving for 2018-19:

-Fill in BLANKS with data from 201 6-17 Scho ool Year - Numbei of Studen ts
+Fill in BLANKS with data from 2017-18 School Year - Number of Students

-Grade Level 7 8 9 10 11 12 Total

-Attendance < 90 149 161 310
+Grade Level $7^{ m th}$ 8^{th} 9^{th} $10^{\rm th}$ 11^{th} $12^{ m th}$ Total

+Attendance <90 120 133 253

-1 or more ISS or OSS 146 138 284
+1 or more ISS or OSS 42 96 138

-Level 1 in ELA OR Math 90 111 201
+Level 1 in ELA OR Math 87 71 158

-Course Failure in ELA OR Math 26 37 63
+Course Failure in ELA OR Math 25 25 50

-Students exhibiting 2 or more 55 52 107
+Students exhibiting 2 or more 89 102 191

 indicators

-- 4. Describe all intervention strategies employed by the school to improve the academic performance of students identified by the Early Warning System (i.e., those exhibiting two or more early warning indicators). - Before and after school tutoring provided Monday, Wednesday, and Thursday each week. - In-school suspension provided with academic support in a restrictive environment to support restorative behaviors. - School reports ran twice quarterly to evidence attendance issues.
-This information is used for student conferences to remedy attendance issues. - Student data chats tracking weaknesses and strengths in the standards assessed on Florida Standards Assessment in ELA and Math is conducted within those classrooms. - Collaboration Mutual Accountability teams mentor students in the lowest 25% quartile in FSA that also fall into the EWS indicators.
+4. Describe all intervention strategies employed by the school to improve the academic performance of students identified by the Early Warning System (i.e., those exhibiting two or more early warning indicators).

+- Before and after school tutoring provided Monday, Tuesday, Wednesday, and Thursday each week. - In-school suspension provided with academic support in a restrictive environment to support restorative behaviors. - School reports ran weekly to monitor attendance issues.
+This information is used for student/parent conferences to remedy attendance issues. - Student data chats tracking weaknesses and strengths in the standards assessed on Florida Standards Assessment in ELA and Math is conducted within those classrooms. - Collaboration Mutual Accountability teams mentor students in the lowest 25% quartile in FSA that also fall into the EWS indicators. - Administrators and teachers meet bi-weekly in the Data Room by teams to discuss their concerns for their students in the lowest 25% quartile in FSA, students with poor attendance, disciplinary issues and grades.